-Working at home (in your own business) has tremendous benefits – no long commute in the rush hour, no need to ask permission to go to the dentist, or leave early to pick the kids up from school.
+Working at home (in your own business) has tremendous benefits – no long commute in the rush hour, no need to ask permission to go to the dentist or leave early to pick the kids up from school.
 But it can also bring a whole draft of problems, especially if you are new to working at home.
 Losing the structure provided by an office setting can be very unsettling for some.
-Problems may include things like, Never Actually Switching Off!
-Or other people not respecting your time.
-Or just not getting organized enough actually to get anything done!!
+Problems may include things like Never Actually Switching Off!
+Or other people are not respecting your time.
+Or just not getting organized enough to get anything done!!

 So, when working at home, how do we remain productive – and keep a work-life balance?

 I have compiled a list of tips for working at home that I have found helpful.
-(By the way, I have worked from home now for over 11 years – and I wouldn’t go back to an office for anything!
+(By the way, I have worked from home for over 11 years – and I wouldn’t return to an office for anything!
 However, I still find these tips extremely useful to remind myself what I should be doing every so often!)

 Tips for Working at Home: 1.
 Define your WorkSpace My Update Web.

-You need to have a workplace that isn’t sitting on the sofa in front of the TV!
+You need a workplace that isn’t sitting on the sofa in front of the TV!
 If you don’t have a separate study (the ideal option), try setting yourself up with a desk in the spare bedroom or dining room.
-You need a space where you can shut the door and feel like you are ‘at work’ and therefore feel like you have ‘finished work’ when you move out of that space at the end of your day.
-Psychologically this is important as it changes your state of mind from “at home” to “work.”
+You need a space where you can shut the door and feel like you are at work’ and, therefore, feel like you have ‘finished work’ when you move out of that space at the end of your day.
+Psychologically, this is important as it changes your state of mind from “at home” to “work.”
 Learn to FOCUS.
-Being able to shut the door on your separate space is vital – if the door is open, it can signal to your family that you are available to chat (or play!)
+Shocking the door on your separate space is vital – if the door is open, it can signal to your family that you are available to chat (or play!)

-Wherever your workspace is, make sure you keep it tidy – the adage about a tidy desk equalling a tidy mind is true!
+Wherever your workspace is, keep it tidy – the adage about a clean desk equalling a pure mind is true!
 The tidier and more organized your workspace, the more productive you will be.
-Also, make sure you have the equipment you need – in particular, ensure you have a comfortable chair with back support.
+Also, ensure you have the equipment you need – in particular, a comfortable chair with back support.

 Tips for Working at Home: 2.
 Set Ground Rules with Those Around You

-Set your working hours (see tip 4) and ensure that your friends and family know this and respect it.
-You are NOT available for coffee, for long lunches, or to play!
+Set your working hours (see tip 4) and ensure your friends and family know and respect this.
+You are NOT available for coffee, long lunches, or play!
 Your friends and family probably wouldn’t disturb you at an office with questions that can easily wait until you get home – but if a home is your office, they may not show the same restraint.
-Many friends and family will also think that as you work from home, you can stop for coffee or a long lunch at a moment’s notice!
+Many friends and family will also think that as you work from home, you can immediately stop for coffee or a long lunch!
 Ensure that everyone understands that interruptions are for urgent matters only.

 Tips for Working at Home: 3.
 Prepare for Work – Physically and Mentally